Friday, 29 December 2023

 As expected the British were not prepared to deal with a numerically superior force!

 In terms of a narrative perspective this did play out perfectly.
 The British had a smaller force, less command tokens to work with and were not able to keep up the pressure.
-Andersons unit did deliver a fantastic charge which sent Goswami's unit running (Which I forgot to take a picture of) but they took too much shock and folded.
-Gopal Khans skirmisher unit really caused a lot of problems for the Royal Fusiliers.
+Anderson's unit did deliver a fantastic charge which sent Goswami and his unit running, (Which I forgot to take a picture of) but they took too much shock and folded.
+Gopal Khan's skirmisher unit really caused a lot of problems for the Royal Fusiliers.

 The Mutineers now gather the 7th Bengal Native Infantry who were also causing mayhem in Dinapur and head for Delhi.
 That story however, is for another time.